Toronto Author WINS 2025 Whistler Independent Book Award for fiction

 A masterful blend of historical fiction and noir thriller, Day of Epiphany follows Sister Cassandra Lalonde as she confronts the combined forces of the Catholic Church, Quebec’s Union Nationale government, and psychiatric authorities to protect vulnerable children.
 This thrilling, emotionally resonant novel not only exposes a neglected chapter of Canadian history, but also explores themes of faith, authority, and moral agency.

-Bourgault will be present at the Whistler Writers Festival this autumn where the winners will be announced.
+The award was announced at the Whistler Writers Festival on October 31st.
 Founded by Stella Harvey in 2002, this annual event is held in Whistler, British Columbia, and welcomes 1,800+ guests every year.
 It is a multi-venue, multi-artist, multi-day event, showcasing authors who are local, regional and from across Canada.
 The event is being held in partnership with the Canadian Authors Association and The Whistler Writers Society.

 About the Author: